Listen to the story

 After sucking him for several minutes, I pulled off my panties and sat on Willy.
 He grabbed my waist, and I jumped on his dick.
 Willy groaned as I increased the pace.
 I closed my eyes and pressed my hands on his chest.

 After I got off him, he got off the bed.
-My forearms rested on the bed and below my chest as my ass hovered over the edge of the bed.
+My forearms rested on the bed and below my chest as my bum hovered over the edge of the bed.
 Willy got behind me and grabbed my waist.

 He stuck his dick into my pussy, grabbed my ponytail and then pulled it back.
 I screamed as he thrust harder.
-Although his dick was the average length, he knew how to use it.
+Although his dick was average length, he knew how to use it.

 Willy put his other hand on my shoulder and increased the pace.
 I shot out several screams.
 He pulled off my hairband and loosened my hair.

-I got on my knees in front of him and engulfed his dick with my mouth.
+I got on my knees in front of him and then engulfed his dick with my mouth.
 He raked his fingers through my hair and moaned.
 He smiled as I rattled his dick, his tip smacking the corners of my lips.

 I lay on the bed and spread my legs open.
 Willy stuck his dick in and grabbed my legs.
 I closed my eyes and moaned as he penetrated.